FHV300 Occupational Science - Health Promoting Activities

 - Have knowledge about the phenomenon of activity (occupation) according to an occupational science perspective

-- Have knowledge about the relationship between activity and health
+- Have advanced knowledge about the relationship between activity and health

 - Have knowledge about the significance of individual, social and cultural factors for participation in activity